Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 [Install]
 WantedBy=multi-user.target
 ```
+1. Start with the [Unit] section, which is used to specify metadata and dependencies.
+   - Put a description of the service here and tell the init system to only start this after the networking target has been reached.
+   - Because your service relies on the socket from the socket file, you need to include a Requires directive to indicate that relationship
+2. Next, you’ll open up the [Service] section
+   - Specify the user and group that you want to process to run under.
+   - You will give your regular user account ownership of the process since it owns all of the relevant files.
+You’ll give group ownership to the www-data group so that Nginx can communicate easily with Gunicorn.
+   - Then you’ll map out the working directory and specify the command to use to start the service.
+   - In this case, you have to specify the full path to the Gunicorn executable, which is installed within our virtual environment.
+   - You will then bind the process to the Unix socket you created within the /run directory so that the process can communicate with Nginx.
+   - You log all data to standard output so that the journald process can collect the Gunicorn logs.
+You can also specify any optional Gunicorn tweaks here.
+For example, you specified 3 worker processes in this case:
+3. Finally, you’ll add an [Install] section.
+   - This will tell systemd what to link this service to if you enable it to start at boot.
+You want this service to start when the regular multi-user system is up and running

 With that, your systemd service file is complete.
 Save and close it now.

 You can now start and enable the Gunicorn socket.
 This will create the socket file at /run/gunicorn.sock now and at boot.
 When a connection is made to that socket, systemd will automatically start the gunicorn.service to handle it: